bigpeng2012/Point-Cloud-Manipulation/README.md

 ```
   $ rosrun point_manipulaiton point_manipulation_exe
 ```
-4. Then we are ready to subscribe the topic"/velodyne_points".
+4. Then we are ready to subscribe to the topic"/velodyne_points".
 We can play a bagfile which is containg this topic to test the node.
 ```
   $ rosbag play test.bag
 ```